 - The FAFSA application now includes the student’s statement that the funds received under the federal student loan programs will be used only for expenses incurred while attending school.
 The Department of Education’s processing of the FAFSA now checks to see that a student has complied with Selective Service Requirements.

 - Deadlines: For federal aid for a school year, the FAFSA may be submitted to the government after January 1 preceding the school year for which Federal Aid is needed.
 It is best to submit it by March 1 so that Aquinas’s Director of Financial Aid receives its report from the government, and so the student has the copy of the Student Aid Report (SAR) to submit to Aquinas Institute.
 Aquinas must receive the signed SAR before federal loans can be processed.
 The student must submit the SAR to Aquinas by the last day of current enrollment for which aid is needed, or by June 30, whichever is earlier.
 Loan applications can be processed after registration or pre-registration for a school year.

 - Borrowers will need to meet with the Director of Financial Aid to determine eligible loan amounts after other financial aid has been determined, and after the student has determined course load and preliminary registration.

-- Before receiving funds, completion of an Entrance Interview with Aquinas’ Director of Financial Aid is required, in which student rights and obligations regarding repayment of the loans are discussed, as well as any changes in requirements.
+- Before receiving funds, completion of an Entrance Interview is required, in which student rights and obligations regarding repayment of the loans are discussed, as well as any changes in requirements.
 The Federal Stafford program is subject to federal government legislation that requires this Entrance Interview, as well as the Exit Interview, upon the completion of studies at Aquinas Institute.